Engineering Supercomputing Platforms for Biomolecular Applications: Appendix

 Benchmarks were configured and run in a way that is representative of the user experience of an average user on a given machine, and \textit{not} to maximise performance or to rigorously control for differences in software configuration on each machine.
 This usually means compiling and running software in line with the official documentation for each HPC center and piece of software.
 For example, the GROMACS input scripts on ARCHER2 are derived from the official ARCHER2 documentation for GROMACS (\url{docs.archer2.ac.uk/research-software/gromacs}).
 If environment modules for the software were provided in the HPC environment, those were used instead of compiling from scratch.
 The versions of software and libraries used on different machines are shown in table \ref{tab:versions}.\\

 The HECBioSim benchmark suite was used for benchmarking all molecular dynamics software.
 As with other aspects of the benchmarking methodology, this suite was designed to be representative of of the kinds of simulations that computational biologists actually run.
 GROMACS, AMBER, NAMD, LAMMPS and OpenMM implement very similar features, but they don't have exact feature parity with one another.
 For example, GROMACS resolves constraints using the SETTLE algorithm, while LAMMPS doesn't implement SETTLE, and the LAMMPS benchmark uses the more computationally expensive SHAKE algorithm instead.
+The OpenMM benchmarks use the LFMiddle discretisation for their dynamics, which is the only discretisation supported by newer versions of OpenMM.
 The HECBioSim benchmarks are as close to parity as possible, but it's not possible to make these programs to recreate exactly the same physics.
 Full input files are available in the benchmarks repository, but the most important parameters are: all MD simulations were run using the CHARM22 force field (except OpenMM, which used CHARMM36), at 300K, with a timestep of 2 femtoseconds.
 The three larger systems ran for 10000 steps, while the two smaller ones ran for 50000 steps.\\

 The quantum chemistry benchmarks utilise Psi4 and the CCSD method exclusively, with the trifluorobenzene molecule, which is comparatively small.
 This does not completely reflect the full range of quantum chemistry software or methods.
 This decision stemmed from practical limitations; a lot of quantum chemistry software is commercial or proprietary freeware, which limits its availability and portability for this project.
 Other quantum chemistry methods, such as density functional theory, have similar computational requirements to atomistic molecular dynamics, so CCSD was chosen specifically because of its higher memory requirements, to ensure that the benchmarks would represent users running memory-intensive jobs.\\